Revealing Fano Resonance in Dirac Materials ZrTe5 through Raman Scattering: Results and discussion

 where $I\textsubscript{0}$ is the intensity, $\omega\textsubscript{0}$ is the phonon frequency in the context of Fano resonance, $\Gamma$ controls the line width, and q is an asymmetry indicator with a smaller $|q|$ resulting in pronounced asymmetry.
 In the specific scenario where $q \to \infty$, the equation simplifies to the conventional Lorentzian shape.
 For an accurate characterization, we applied this equation to fit the Raman spectra of B$_{2g}$ \rom{1} mode at varying temperatures.
 Owing to the slight overlap between the two B\textsubscript{2g} modes, B$_{2g}$ \rom{2} mode, represented by a Lorentzian shape, was incorporated in the fitting.
 More precisely, the Raman spectrum within the 49 cm\textsuperscript{-1} and 110 cm\textsuperscript{-1} range was matched to the subsequent equation:

 Wherein, the subscripts 1 and 2 respectively represent B$_{2g}$ \rom{1} and B$_{2g}$ \rom{2} modes.
-A supplementary parameter, C, is introduced to account for the background.
-Illustratively, Figure \ref{Fig2}(d) offers fitting outcomes at T=30 K, reinforcing the efficiency of our approach as evidenced by the alignment between the fitted and observed values.
+An additional parameter C accounts for the background contribution, primarily from the CCD camera's dark current.
+A detailed justification for using a constant background parameter in the Fano lineshape fitting is provided in the Supplementary Information.
+Illustratively, Fig.\ \ref{Fig2}(d) offers fitting outcomes at T=30 K, reinforcing the efficiency of our approach as evidenced by the alignment between the fitted and observed values.
 Lastly, in Figure \ref{Fig2}(e), we illustrate the temperature dependency of the parameter $1/q^2$ for B$_{2g}$ \rom{1} mode.
 The consistent increase in $1/q^2$ underscores the positive correlation between Fano asymmetry and temperature.